Non-identical anyonic algebras from compact-field quantum geometry: Mapping to fermions

+In contrast, the here presented many-body quantum geometric mechanism provides a direct mapping from scalar fields to fermionic Hamiltonians [Eq.~\eqref{eq_fermion_H}], which permits the use of \textit{local} interactions and control.

-To start, take again a generic circuit with $Z$ nodes (recall that $Z$ is even), and set each first Chern number equally to the value $2$, i.e., $\mathcal{C}_{zz^\prime}^{(1)}=2$ (for $z^\prime >z$).
+To start, take a generic circuit with $Z$ nodes (recall that $Z$ is even), and set each first Chern number equally to the value $2$, i.e., $\mathcal{C}_{zz^\prime}^{(1)}=2$ (for $z^\prime >z$).
 In accordance with Eq.~\eqref{eq_exchange_theta} and the subsequent discussion, we here find an exchange statistics of $p=2^{Z/2}$ and (again with $z^\prime >z$) $q_{zz^\prime}=(-1)^{z+z^\prime}2^{Z/2-1}$ [where $(-1)^{z+z^\prime}$ simply provides an alternating sign depending on the $z$ and $z^\prime$ indices, due to the Levi-Civita tensor in Eq.~\eqref{eq_q_matrix}].
+Ultimately, all pairs of nodes need to be connected to form a complete graph, see, e.g., Fig.~\ref{fig:qcgyrator}.
 We thus observe the following.
 The lowest Landau level has $p=2^{Z/2}$-fold degeneracy.
-Moreover, all exchange ratios simplify to $q_{zz^\prime}/p=\pm 1/2$, such that the anyons $e^{i\Phi_z}$ anticommute, and for the same reason $e^{i2\Phi_z}$ must be a c-number (which, upon appropriate choice of the offset phase contributions, can be set to 1).
-The system thus generates a set of $Z$ real Majorana fermions (Fig.~\ref{fig:ifermion}), i.e.,
+Moreover, all exchange ratios simplify to $q_{zz^\prime}/p=\pm 1/2$, such that the anyons $e^{i\Phi_z}$ anticommute, and for the same reason $(e^{i\Phi_z})^2=e^{i2\Phi_z}$ must be a c-number (which, upon appropriate choice of the offset phase contributions, can be set to 1).
+The system thus generates a set of $Z$ real Majorana fermions,

 with $\{\gamma_z,\gamma_{z^\prime}\}=2\delta_{zz^\prime}$.
 Since $Z$ is even, we can always represent these $Z$ Majoranas in terms of $Z/2$ ordinary complex fermions, and thus open the road towards implementations of the Hamiltonian in Eq.~\eqref{eq_fermion_H}.
 To this end, we introduce the well-known mapping between the Majorana basis and the actual fermion basis, by choosing the representation